christinesako-berk/mids-w241-ps5-starter/ps5.md

 # 3. Optional: Think about Treatment Effects

 Throughout this course we have focused on the average treatment effect.
-Think back to *why* we are concerned about the average treatment effect.
+*Why* we are concerned about the average treatment effect.
 What is the relationship between an ATE, and some individuals’ potential outcomes?
 Make the strongest case you can for why this is a *good* measure.